Skip to content

 Contact help@uw.edu with questions about the ACR and Roadmap Review.

 Step 4.
-Product testing
+Product Testing

-If a product’s accessibility cannot be clearly determined through the ACR and Roadmap review, it requires manual accessibility testing.
+If a product’s accessibility cannot be clearly determined through the ACR and Roadmap Review, it requires manual accessibility testing.

-Quick Manual Accessibility Test
+Baseline Manual Accessibility Test

-A Quick Manual Accessibility Test provides a high-level review of the user interface.
+A Baseline Manual Accessibility Test provides a high-level review of the user interface.
 Testing is limited to the home page and a small number of secondary pages and does not evaluate full functional workflows.
 The purpose is to gain an overall sense of the product’s accessibility.

-Full Manual Accessibility Test
+Extended Manual Accessibility Test

-A Full Manual Accessibility Test is a deeper evaluation of the product.
+An Extended Manual Accessibility Test is a deeper evaluation of the product.
 ATS works with the product owner to identify key functional workflows and evaluates accessibility throughout those workflows.

 What you’ll get

-• Findings and Recommendations providing details for why the product received its score.
+• Findings and recommendations providing details for why the product received its score

 Next steps